-To assist companies in a smooth transition from EU Directive 94/25/EC to the new EU Directive 2013/53/EU on recreational craft, European Boating Industry and ICOMIA developed a guide.
-This guide provides you with all you need to know to safely manufacture, import, distribute and sell your products on the EU single market, EEA and Switzerland.
+To help companies understand the changes brought by the new EU Directive 2013/53/EU on recreational craft, European Boating Industry and ICOMIA developed a guide.
+This guide provides you with all information necessary to safely manufacture, import, distribute and sell your products on the EU single market, EEA and Switzerland.

-Following the publication in the Official Journal of the EU, the new EU Regulation 2016/425 to replace the personal protective equipment directive 89/686/EEC, covering among others lifejackets and buoyancy aids, has entered into force in spring this year.
+The new EU Regulation 2016/425 (replacing the personal protective equipment Directive 89/686/EEC), covering among others lifejackets and buoyancy aids, entered into force in 2016.
 The main change for manufacturers of personal flotation devices has been the move of product category from PPE II to PPE III, implying stricter evaluation requirements for the products.
 On the EU-type examination certificate, a maximum validity of 5 years had been kept.
 It was stressed however that in case of a positive review, a renewed certificate may continue to be valid for further periods (each of which maximum of 5 years).
-Looking at the calendar, the personal flotation devices (lifejackets) used for leisure purposes (i.e. not SOLAS ones used for maritime transport) must be compliant and meet the basic health and safety requirements of the current EU Directive on personal protective equipment 89/686/EEC until 21 April 2018.
-To benefit from the presumption of conformity, manufacturers should use the harmonised standard ISO 12402.
-Only the notified bodies accredited under the Directive 89/686/EEC can carry out the conformity assessment.
-You will find the list of notified bodies the NANDO website: http://ec.europa.eu/growth/tools-databases/nando/index.cfm?fuseaction=directive.notifiedbody&dir_id=6

 - Each port/marina must provide adequate port reception facilities to meet the needs of ships normally using its facilities.